Learn how your workplace can benefit by implementing smokefree policies and helping your employees to quit.

 - Environmental cost

-- Impact on smokers
+- Impact on people who smoke or vape

-- Rights of smokers
+- Rights of people who smoke or vape

-For information on how to go smoke free, take a look at our Smokefree guide for workplaces
+For information on how to go smokefree, take a look at our Smokefree guide for workplaces.

 Resources to help you make your workplace smokefree

-Smoking, the law and OH&S obligations
+Smoking and vaping: Victorian law and OH&S obligations

 Everyone deserves a smokefree and vapefree workplace.
 Find out what your legal and OHS obligations are.